• Skip to primary navigation

 Fresh Fig Recipes

-Here are some easy French recipes using the fresh fruits - from adding to salads to desserts.
+Here are some easy French recipes using fresh figs - from salads to desserts.

 salad with French blue cheese, pear, apple and walnuts